Cork–Tipperary hurling rivalry: 1949-1961: the greatest era

 After a one-year hiatus from the fixture, Cork and Tipperary met in the 1956 Munster semi-final.
 Cork overturned Tipp's eleven-point half-time lead, with Cork's oldest player Christy Ring proving to be the difference.
 The game turned on a controversial disallowed goal.
 At 1-11 to 2-6 in arrears Tipperary engineered a goal for Paddy Kenny.
 The play was stopped and a free awarded instead.
 Tipp eventually lost the game by 1-11 to 2-7.

 Cork held the upper hand once again when the sides met in 1957, however, Tipperary secured their first defeat of Cork in six years the following year.

 For the first time in six years, Cork and Tipperary faced each other in the Munster final in 1960.
 Described as the toughest game of hurling ever played, Tipp's John and Jimmy Doyle were in the best form of the respective careers.
 Cork enjoyed most of the possession in the first-half, however, Tipperary led by a goal at the interval thanks to the accuracy of Jimmy Doyle.
 They stretched their lead to five points in the final quarter, however, a last-minute Cork goal left the result in doubt once again.
 Tipp eventually won a gruelling contest by 4-13 to 4-11.

 1961 marked the end of a decade of frenzied Cork and Tipperary encounters, as the sides did battle in that year's Munster final.
 An official attendance of 62,175 was the biggest ever recorded at a Cork-Tipperary match, or at any Irish sporting event outside of Croke Park.
 The real attendance may have been as high as 70,000 as the gates were thrown open halfway through the preceding minor game.
 Cork's preparations were undermined by the large crowd.
-After togging off in the Railwya Hotel in Limerick city centre, they had intended to travel by cars to the venue.
+After togging off in the Railway Hotel in Limerick city centre, they had intended to travel by cars to the venue.
 The volume of bodies on the Ennis Road meant that the players had to abandon their cars and physically jostle their way through the crowd to make the throw-in time.
 At half-time Tipp were out of sight by 3-3 to 0-1.
 The game ended on a sour note when Christy Ring and John Doyle became involved in a punch-up while Tom Moloughney was knocked to the ground, allegedly after being struck by Ring.
 Tipperary won the game by 3-6 to 0-7, however, Ring was wrongly named in some national newspapers as having hit both Doyle and Moloughney.
 The National Union of Journalists later issued an apology to him.